openfaas/openfaas.github.io/_posts/2019-04-09-openfaas-cloudrun.md

 | Run any binary as a service  | Yes               | No             | No |
 | SaaS offering                | [OpenFaaS Cloud](https://docs.openfaas.com/openfaas-cloud/intro/)    | Cloud Run      | 3rd-party offerings |

 There's an undeniable level of similarity between the work we've done in the OpenFaaS community and what we're seeing today in Google's Knative project.
-There are however some important differences, however exploring these is beyond the scope of this post.
-One of the key differences is that OpenFaaS targets light-weight, simple primitives directly within the Kubernetes API.
-The [OpenFaaS design](https://docs.openfaas.com/architecture/gateway/) builds its own set of UNIX-like primitives that allow any container orchestrator to implement functions.
+There are however some important differences, but exploring these is beyond the scope of this post.
+One of the key differences is that OpenFaaS targets simple, light-weight, primitives directly within the Kubernetes API.
+The [OpenFaaS design](https://docs.openfaas.com/architecture/gateway/) provides its own set of UNIX-like primitives that allow any container orchestrator to implement functions.

 <iframe src="https://giphy.com/embed/9S706ievhjXVfG9s9Q" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/cat-clone-cloned-9S706ievhjXVfG9s9Q">via GIPHY</a></p>